jtlapp/jvm-vs-jsr/README.md

 ### Just Charts

-This approach deploys everything using only Helm charts and the `bin/` scripts prefixed `jc-`.
+This approach deploys using only helm charts via the `bin/` scripts prefixed `jc-`.

 ### Helmfile

-Planned, but not yet supported.
+This approach deploys using helmfile and helm charts via the `bin/` scripts prefixed `hf-`.
+The approach works but is not yet idiomatic.

+Run `hf-deploy` to deploy a chart or replace an existing chart in the same chart group.
+Run `hf-undeploy` to remove a chart.

-Requires installing `helmfile` and running `helmfile init` to further install the Helm "diff" and "secrets" plugins.
+Requires first installing `helmfile` and running `helmfile init` to further install the Helm "diff" and "secrets" plugins.

 ### Timoni